Building global open data principles

-The International Open Data Charter (Charter) was launched at the margins of the 2015 United Nations General Assembly after a global consultation led by key representatives from OGP governments including the UK, Canada, and Mexico, and civil society organisations such as the World Wide Web Foundation, Open Data Institute, Open Knowledge Foundation, Center for Internet and Society, and the Initiative for Latin American Open Data.
+The International Open Data Charter (ODC) was launched at the margins of the 2015 United Nations General Assembly after a global consultation led by key representatives from OGP governments including the UK, Canada, and Mexico, and civil society organisations such as the World Wide Web Foundation, Open Data Institute, Open Knowledge Foundation, Center for Internet and Society, and the Initiative for Latin American Open Data.
 It set out six key Principles, including that data should be open by default, timely and interoperable.

 An inclusive and transparent process

 The ODC was developed within a broad participatory process which actively engaged governments and civil society from around the world.

 As a first step, on the margins of the International Open Data Conference in Ottawa at the end of May 2015, the Open Government Partnership (OGP) Open Data Working Group (co-chaired by Government of Canada and the Web Foundation), the Government of Mexico, the International Development Research Centre, the Open Data for Development (OD4D) Network, and Omidyar Network convened a meeting of open data champions from around the world to discuss next steps for consultations on the development of an International Open Data Charter.
 This meeting constituted a group of stewards with representatives of governments, civil society organisations, and multilateral institutions from around the world.